starbornone/price-to-work-hours-converter/README.md

 **Version**: 0.1
 **Description**: This Chrome extension converts prices on e-commerce websites into hours of work, helping users understand the time-cost of products based on their hourly wage.

 **Note**: This extension is a **work in progress**.
-While the core functionality is implemented, additional features and improvements are planned for future versions.
-Your feedback and suggestions are welcome!
+Some of the core functionality is implemented and additional features and improvements are planned for future versions.

 ## Features

 - Automatically detects prices on e-commerce websites and converts them into hours or days of work.
-- Allows users to input their hourly wage, daily working hours, and preferred currency.
+- Allows users to input their hourly wage, daily working hours, and currency.
 - Manual price input for on-the-fly conversions.
-- Supports a wide range of global currencies, dynamically converting prices.
+- Supports a wide range of currencies, dynamically converting prices.
-- Easy-to-use floating interface with a "Check Prices" button and input fields for manual conversion.
-- Saves user preferences (hourly wage and preferred currency) globally, and can remember the selected currency for specific websites.
+- Saves user preferences and can remember the selected currency for specific websites.

 ## Installation